tiago0214/tiago0214/README.md

 Proficient in code versioning tools such as Git and GitHub, I also have experience with containerization using Docker.

-In my projects, I employ PostgreSQL and MongoDB databases for efficient data persistence.
+In my projects, I employ PostgreSQL and MongoDB databases for data persistence.

 In addition, I have immersed myself in various facets of software engineering, including software architecture, Linux administration, cloud computing, and web protocols.